Top 6 Best MLB Shortstops of All Time

 - National Baseball Hall of Fame Inductee (Class of 2002)

-Compared to the rest of the players on this list, Ozzie Smith was a below-average hitter.
-But what he lacked in hitting, he more than made up for in defense.
-Smith's nickname was "The Wizard," and for good reason.
+Though Ozzie “The Wizard” Smith was a below-average hitter, he more than made up for it with his legendary defense.
 His 13 Gold Gloves are the most ever by a shortstop, and he is seen as one of the most athletic players the game has ever known.
-Whether it was doing backflips after wins or turning spectacular double plays, Smith had a flair for fielding that remains unmatched.
-Ozzie was inducted into the National Baseball Hall of Fame in 2002.
+Whether it was doing backflips after wins or turning spectacular double plays, Smith had a flair for fielding that remains unmatched and he was named an All-Star fifteen times (1981-1992, 1994-1996).
+Smith was inducted into the National Baseball Hall of Fame in 2002.

 6. Barry Larkin